 More Resources to Cut Food Costs

 161 Poverty Meals Eat Healthy When Money is Tight is a comprehensive resource for recipes using cheap ingredients.
+The right tools make any job easier and here is my list of go to tools for dirt cheap meals.

 Hi, I’m Tamara the creator of Empowered Single Moms, a single mom, a Licensed Clinical Social Worker (LICSW) and the author of Thriving a Single Mom’s Guide to a Happy, Positive Life and Thriving a Single Mom Journal.
 I have a solo private psychotherapy practice where I treat anxiety, depression, and relationship issues.